NhutViet/BonsaiStore_app/README.md

-Welcome to My app - Bonsai Store
+🌿 Welcome to Bonsai Store – Full-Stack Mobile Shopping App

+A beautifully crafted shopping experience for bonsai lovers – built with React Native (Expo) on the frontend and Express.js + MongoDB on the backend.
+From browsing elegant bonsai trees to seamless checkout and order tracking, Bonsai Store delivers a modern mobile commerce experience.

-## Get started
+🚀 Get Started

 1. Install dependencies